 However, that wasn’t the end of the cereal.
 In 2007, the eighth computer-animated film, Barbie as the Island Princess, was released to video.
 This was the second musical in the series, and the first produced under Mainframe Entertainment’s new name of Rainmaker Animation.
 Barbie was Ro (Sheridan), who was shipwrecked on an island as a young girl and raised by the animals there.
 After she rescued handsome prince Antonio (Alessandro Juliani) when he ended up on her island, he brought her back to his kingdom so that she could try to discover who she was.
 They fell in love along the way, but the evil Queen Ariana (Andrea Martin) had her sights set on acquiring the throne from Antonio’s parents—by any means necessary.
 The movie was written by Cliff Ruby and Elana Lesser and directed by Greg Richardson and Jesyca C. Durchin.

 Rather than create an entirely new cereal, Kellogg’s simply renamed theirs Barbie as the Island Princess Cereal and changed the box to feature her likeness from the film.
 Each box featured 5 out of 10 collectible cards depicting various characters and scenes.

 |Three of the four Multi-Grain boxes.|

 The cereal sold well-enough that in 2008 Kellogg’s continued to produce it, but didn’t tie it into the latest Barbie movie.
 Instead, they renamed it Barbie Multi-Grain Cereal and the artwork featured 2D animated versions of either Barbie, Barbie with a tennis racquet, or Barbie with her best friend, Teresa.
-The backs of the boxes featured more collectible cut-out trading cards or Barbie-themed games, collectible cut-out keepsakes, or a cut-out picture frame.
+The backs of the boxes featured more Barbie-themed games, collectible cut-out trading cards and keepsakes, or a cut-out picture frame.